You are here

 Tax file number

-The Secretary or a delegate of the Secretary may request, but not compel, a person in receipt of a pension or allowance to provide a written statement of their Tax File Number or the Tax File Number of the person's partner or non illness separated spouse.
+The Secretary or a delegate of the Secretary may request, but not compel, a person in receipt of a pension, payment or allowance to provide a written statement of their Tax File Number or the Tax File Number of the person's partner or non illness separated spouse.

 Person indebted to the Commonwealth